kimdh4962/expHRD/README.md

 # expHRD
-An Individualized, Transcriptome-based Prediction Model for Homologous Recombination Deficiency Assessment in Cancer
+An Individualized, Transcriptome-based Prediction Model for Homologous Recombination Deficiency (HRD) Assessment in Cancer

 ## Description